crystal-lang/crystal-book/docs/syntax_and_semantics/default_values_named_arguments_splats_tuples_and_overloading.md

 foo y: 2 # => Passed with y: 2
 ```

-Positional arguments can always be matched by name:
+Positional parameters can always be matched by name:

 ```crystal
 def foo(x, *, y)